 Part 1: The Best Hat Styles for Your Face Shape

 The Round Face.
-The width and length of your face is about the same, you may have prominent and round cheeks, and a round jawline.
+The width and length of your face are about the same, you may have prominent and round cheeks, and a round jawline.

 If you have a square face, add some softness and roundness to your look.
 For example, a cloche hat or open crown hat will be perfect for you.
 These rounded hat styles will be a great combination to your more structured square-shaped face.
 Beanies and berets could also be great options for you.
 Try our Joyce or Arrow hats if you have a square-shaped face.